freemocap/2025-nsf-pose/docs/notes/proposal-outline.md

 2. Does the proposal clearly describe the **long-term vision** for the OSE, including **potential partnerships and sustainability**?

-3. Does the proposal provide convincing evidence that a **substantial user base exists**, or could be built, for the open-source product that will be the subjectof the OSE?
+3. Does the proposal provide convincing evidence that a **substantial user base exists**, or could be built, for the open-source product that will be the subject of the OSE?

-4. Does the proposal justify the OSE within the current technological landscape and present a strong case that an OSE is the best approach for generating impact?
+4. Does the proposal **justify the OSE within the current technological landscape** and present a strong case that an OSE is the best approach for generating impact?

 5. Does the proposal present clear plans for discovering the ecosystem within which the OSE will be operating?